prajwel/curvit/README.md

 | 150 x 150 | 300  |
 | 100 x 100 | 640  |

-> Note: It is important to set the correct value of framerate.
+> Note: It is essential to set the correct value of framerate.
 But most of the UVIT observations are carried out in 512 x 512 window mode.

 * **background_auto** - Valid inputs are `None`, `'auto'`, or `'manual'`.
 The parameter affects how the background estimation is done.
-The default value is `None` and no background estimation is carried out. `'auto'` will automatically select a background region and background will be estimated.
+The default value is `None`, and no background estimation is carried out. `'auto'` will automatically select a background region and background will be estimated.
 If you prefer to manually specify a background region, then give `'manual'` as the value and specify **x_bg** (background X-coordinate) and **y_bg** (background Y-coordinate) parameters.

 * **aperture_correction** - Valid inputs are `None`, `'fuv'`, or `'nuv'`.
 The default value is `None`.
 The parameter value can be changed to either `'fuv'` or `'nuv'` to apply aperture corrections to the light curve data.